torbenanderson/learn-react-native/docs/lessons/01-jsx-and-components.md

 4. **Conditional styling**: Show "Remaining" in red if it's below $50

 ### Key Takeaways
+- ✅ **TypeScript** is JavaScript with optional type annotations for better error catching
-- ✅ JSX is JavaScript that looks like HTML
+- ✅ **JSX** is JavaScript (or TypeScript) syntax that looks like HTML
-- ✅ Components are reusable UI building blocks
+- ✅ **Components** are reusable UI building blocks
 - ✅ Use `{}` to embed JavaScript in JSX
 - ✅ React Native uses `<View>` and `<Text>` instead of HTML tags
+- ✅ `.tsx` files = TypeScript + JSX (what this project uses)
+- ✅ TypeScript compiles to JavaScript before your app runs (types are removed)
 - ✅ Always export your components to use them elsewhere
+- ✅ You can write TypeScript that looks like plain JavaScript (type annotations are optional)

-**Great job completing Lesson 01!** You've taken your first step into React Native development.
+**Great job completing Lesson 01!** You've taken your first step into React Native development with TypeScript.
 Tomorrow, we'll make these components truly reusable with props.

 ---